Qualification: Masters in Social Sciences

 The programme is hosted by the Tampere Peace Research Institute (TAPRI), which is internationally acknowledged for its high quality research since its founding in 1969.
 The curriculum and teaching of the programme is directly linked with the research conducted in TAPRI.
 The researchers of the institute are specialized in various research topics such as identity politics, peace mediation, nationalism, history, international relations and security, human mobility, peacebuilding, gender, and the role of the environment in conflict.
 This close contact with the research community of the Institute not only guarantees the high level of teaching but also allows the students to have supervision and dialog with the experts of the field and, perhaps, to consider a research career for themselves.
 Furthermore, visiting guest speakers regularly bring perspectives from the professional world of peacebuilding and mediation, giving students the opportunity to engage with practitioners.

-The PEACE programme is located within the School of Social Sciences and Humanities, University of Tampere.
-It is an international degree programme under the Global Society Framework of the School, and it cooperates with a similar programme in Åbo Akademi in Vaasa, where it is possible for students to take courses in developmental psychology.
+The PEACE programme is located within the Faculty of Social Sciences, University of Tampere.
+It is an international degree programme under the Global Society Framework of the Faculty, and it cooperates with a similar programme in Åbo Akademi in Vaasa, where it is possible for students to take courses in developmental psychology.

 (Photo: Frank Möller)